 4 nights in hotel (accommodation as specified or similar)

-Titan’s VIP door-to-door travel service collects you from home, for your journey to Gateshead, where we stay at Malmaison, Newcastle (4T).
+Titan’s VIP door-to-door travel service collects you from home, for your journey to Newcastle, where we stay at Malmaison Newcastle (4T).
 We aim for you to arrive at the hotel between 4pm and 5pm.
 There will be free time to settle in before dinner at the hotel this evening.

 BBC Studios Newcastle is home to Look North, Sunday Politics and Inside Out as well as the radio station BBC Newcastle.
 A tour takes you into the exciting world of broadcasting as studios are being prepared for the next show, to learn industry secrets.
 We then travel to the National Trust property of Wallington, the home of generations of an unconventional family.
 On inheriting the estate, Sir Charles Trevelyan had grand plans for the badly neglected house, installing bathrooms and electric lighting.
-You can get a real feel of family life as you wander through many of the 43 rooms, decorated with William Morris wallpaper and paintings by Turner and William Bell Scott, and filled with wonderful china, a Cabinet of Curiosities, or toys including 3,000 lead soldiers and the magnificently detailed Hammond dolls house, with individually lit rooms.
-Afterwards, there is time to relax in the Walled Garden or beside a pool or pond, or explore the miles of footpaths across the huge estate, through woodland, farmland and open moorland.
-The Wansbeck valley is full of wildlife including red squirrels, and otters along the river bank.
+You can get a real feel of family life as you wander through many of the 43 rooms, decorated with William Morris wallpaper and paintings by Turner and William Bell Scott, and filled with wonderful china, a cabinet of curiosities, and toys including 3,000 lead soldiers and the magnificently detailed Hammond dolls’ house, with individually lit rooms.
+Afterwards, there is time to relax in the walled garden or beside a pool or pond, or explore the miles of footpaths across the huge estate, through woodland, farmland and open moorland.
+The Wansbeck Valley is full of wildlife including red squirrels, and otters along the river bank.

 The beautiful market town of Hexham holds several remarkable reminders of its medieval past, including our first stop today, Hexham Abbey.
 As one of the earliest seats of Christianity, you can trace layers of history that go back to AD 674, when St Wilfred, then the first native Saxon to serve as Bishop of York, founded the Benedictine abbey, evident in the carved stones on view, although some of them were reused from Roman buildings created some years previously.
 We delve further into the area’s rich Roman past with a visit to the Roman Army Museum and Vindolanda, at Hadrian’s Wall.
 The fort of Vindolanda was actually built before the great wall, and became an important garrison base during the construction of the north frontier.
 After the Romans retreated, it continued to be occupied for over 400 years before being left to ruin.
 Today you can see the remains of a large bath house, commanding officer’s residences and barrack buildings, and evidence of village houses, workshops and a Roman Celtic temple.
 The museum sheds light on Roman military and domestic life with excavation finds that include textiles, pottery, writing tablets and the finest collection of Roman footwear.
 From the museum, a sight of the wall itself is also possible.